 Our live action games, like JUGGERNAUT and WINTERHORN, throw players into impossible situations and confront them with deliciously difficult choices, all while defying the “larp” stereotype with crisp, self-driven games that reach a satisfying conclusion in a couple of hours.

 Bully Pulpit Games created by Steve Segedy, Jason Morningstar, and Patrick Murphy in 2005 because we wanted to share our work with a broader audience, promote independent gaming, and fund our various projects.

 Our goal from the beginning was to offer materials that live up to the standards set by our guide and inspiration, the late Colonel Theodore Roosevelt.
 Those standards are, as the Colonel put it so succinctly, “Fair play and a square deal”.

-Steve Segedy has been hooked on gaming since the first time he set his eyes on the Monster Manual in 1981.
-He still longs for the day when he can play in a successful, ongoing sci-fi game.
-Steve is responsible for the production and business aspects of the BPG operation.
+Steve has been hooked on gaming since the first time he set his eyes on the Monster Manual in 1981, and he still longs for the day when he can play in a successful, ongoing sci-fi game.

 We noted his passing in January of 1919 with particular sorrow.